 Call and reminisce

 To reminisce is to "indulge in enjoyable recollection of past events."
-A phone call with the sole purpose of remembering favorite memories can lift spirits and lighten a heavy day.
+A phone call with the sole purpose of remembering favourite memories can lift spirits and lighten a heavy day.

 Text a loved one a photo or a video